UoMResearchIT/matlab-novice/episodes/04-plotting.md

 (that can have strings or categories in them).
 In our case, which one you use is a matter of taste.

-### Is all our data corrupt?
-Our work so far has convinced us that something is wrong with our first data file.
-We would like to check the other 11 the same way, but typing in the same commands repeatedly is tedious and error-prone.
-Since computers don't get bored (that we know of), we should create a way to do a complete analysis with a single command, and then figure out how to repeat that step once for each file.
-These operations are the subjects of the next two lessons.

 :::::::::::::::::::::::::::::::::::::::: keypoints